BenjaminHalko/ThorVG-Unity/README.md

 ## How to Use

-- Add the `LottieSprite` component to any object.
+- Add the `TvgPlayer` component to any object.
 It will then be rendered using `SpriteComponent`.
 It's that simple!

 ## Supported Platforms

 - Windows
 - MacOS
+- Linux

 ## Development